Tips from a Timber Stain Pro

 2. Wash your timbers annually.

 Maintaining natural wood siding is a lot easier if you dedicate one weekend a year to cleaning the wood all the way around the house.
 Use a cleaner made for this purpose, such as Clean & Brite by Timber Pro Coatings.
+This maintenance can go a long way to ensuring beautiful timbers year-round.

 Many people have tried to make their own cleaner using bleach and TSP, and have had poor results.
 Bleach can strip color from the stain you used, and repeated use of bleach over the years makes the wood pulpy.